Post

 • AI Can Help!

-Whether it’s ChatGPT or other AI tools, they are very familiar with GAS and can directly help us create packaged forms and connect to the GitHub API.
+Whether it’s ChatGPT or other AI tools, they are very familiar with GAS and can directly help us create packaging forms and connect to the GitHub API.

-• Can also integrate with Jira, Asana, Slack notification APIs
+• Also supports integration with Jira, Asana, and Slack notification APIs

 For the second promotion, I switched to using a GAS Web App for the team, which also received great feedback.
-The only difference from Slack is that you need to bookmark an additional URL.
-When packaging is needed, open the URL and operate the packaging through the web form.
+The only difference from Slack is that you need to bookmark one more URL, and when packaging is needed, you open the URL and operate the packaging through the web form.

 Complete App CI/CD Tool Workflow

 Here is the complete workflow.
-In the next article, I will gradually explain how to use and integrate each tool.
+The next article will gradually introduce how to use and integrate each tool.

 • GitHub Actions: CI/CD logic script code

 • GitHub Actions — Self-hosted Runner: The actual environment where CI/CD runs.
-Using your own hosted runner means you only pay for the machine, enabling unlimited task executions.
+Using a self-hosted runner allows unlimited task execution by only bearing the cost of the machine purchase.

-• Google Apps Script Web App: Since packaging is not always done by engineers, a platform is needed for cross-functional partners; GAS Web App can quickly create a web tool and share the URL for others to use.
+• Google Apps Script Web App: Since packaging is not always done by engineers, a platform is needed for cross-functional partners to use; GAS Web App can quickly create a web tool and share the URL for others to operate.

-• Asana/Jira: Project management tools that integrate with GAS Web App, allowing QA/PM to directly select tasks for packaging.
+• Asana/Jira: Project management tools that can integrate with the GAS Web App, allowing QA/PM to directly select the tasks they want to package.

 Scenario:

-• End-User (QA/PM/PD/Developer): Use GAS Web App to submit the packaging form (fetch the Branch corresponding to the Jira or Asana task) -> GAS calls GitHub API -> trigger CD packaging GitHub Actions <- GitHub self-hosted runner listens to the task and pulls it to the machine for execution -> upon completion, send Slack notification and update the packaging status in GAS Web App.
+• End-User (QA/PM/PD/Developer): Use GAS Web App to submit the packaging form (fetch the Branch corresponding to the Jira or Asana task) -> GAS calls GitHub API -> triggers CD packaging GitHub Actions <- GitHub self-hosted runner listens for the task and pulls it to the machine for execution -> upon completion, Slack notification is sent and GAS Web App packaging status is updated.

-• End-User (Developer): Open PR, push new commit to PR -> trigger CI test process <- GitHub self-hosted runner listens for task, pulls it to the machine for execution -> after completion, comment test results and update Checks.
+• End-User (Developer): Open a PR, push new commits to the PR -> trigger the CI test process <- GitHub self-hosted runner listens for tasks and pulls them to the machine for execution -> after completion, comment test results and update Checks.

 Summary

-This article mainly provides an introduction to what CI/CD is and its benefits.
-The next article will dive into the technical aspects, guiding you step-by-step to understand and implement GitHub Actions CI/CD, leading to the final outcome discussed earlier.
+This article mainly provides a basic understanding of what CI/CD is and its benefits.
+Starting from the next article, we will dive into the technical aspects, guiding you step-by-step to learn and implement GitHub Actions CI/CD until achieving the final results mentioned earlier.

 Series Articles: